lit/lit-element/README.md

   * `updateComplete`: Returns a Promise that resolves when the element has completed updating.
 The Promise value is a boolean that is `true` if the element completed the update without triggering another update.
-This happens if a property is set inside `updated()`.
+The Promise result is `false` if a property was set inside `updated()`.
 This getter can be implemented to await additional state.
   For example, it is sometimes useful to await a rendered element before fulfilling this Promise.
 To do this, first await `super.updateComplete` then any subsequent state.